approxunrollteam/hotspot-with-approxunroll/README.md

 ## Compiling

 The first thing to do is to install java8-sdk.
-`>sudo apt-get install openjdk-8-jdk`
+Run the following command in the Linux terminal `>sudo apt-get install openjdk-8-jdk`

 And then “To automatically set up the Java 8 environment variables”: